 Invisible hem using a sewing machine are great invention as it’s much stronger than conventional invisible hand hemming.
 It will good to have invisible hemming foot as it gives more control using exact measurements.
 I have done it without using one.
 Here is how….

 First of all prepare the hem by pressing the fabric using an iron so as to mark how much hemming you need.
-Invisible hemming does require at least 0.5 cm (about1/8 inch).
+Invisible hemming does require at least 0.5 cm (about 1/8 inch).

-The finished ironed hem should be about 2-3 cm in this instance but can be more if there is enough fabric.
+A finished ironed hem should be about 2-3 cm in this instance but can be more if there is enough fabric.

 Then pin the hem down allowing at least 0.5cm from the edge between the top hem (with the pin head towards the edge of the hem) and the fold.
 Put the pins the same length as this will the gauge when you sew the hem down on the sewing machine.